-- h105 = horizontal or vertical scaling (see "Character attributes").

-- z10.8 = percentage of current font size

-- b-0.6 = baseline shift, in points

-- f"HiraMinPro-W3" = font

-- ("Fontset 1", 12) = name of the font set to be applied and current point size of the font

-• This feature is an East Asian feature and is only available when you have the East Asian preference enabled (QuarkXPress/Edit( > Preferences > East Asian).
-However, you can import and export text that uses these features in XPress Tags format using any language edition of QuarkXPress.
+- h105 = horizontal or vertical scaling (see "Character attributes"). - z10.8 = percentage of current font size - b-0.6 = baseline shift, in points - f"HiraMinPro-W3" = font - ("Fontset 1", 12) = name of the font set to be applied and current point size of font - This feature is available only in particular language editions of QuarkXPress.
+However, you can import and export text that uses this features in XPress Tags format using any language edition of QuarkXPress.